Miguel Cabrera Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 13th-ranked team ERA among all league pitching staffs (4.04).
+- The Yankees' 4.01 team ERA ranks 12th among all MLB pitching staffs.

-- The Yankees will look to King (3-5) in his third start of the season.
+- Yankees pitchers combine to allow 166 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- In his last appearance on Thursday, the right-hander tossed 2 2/3 innings against the Washington Nationals, allowing no earned runs while surrendering one hit.
+- In his most recent appearance on Saturday, the right-hander threw 6 2/3 innings against the Tampa Bay Rays, giving up one earned run while surrendering six hits.

+- The 27-year-old has put up an ERA of 4.51, with 8.7 strikeouts per nine innings, in 27 games this season.
+Opponents are hitting .266 against him.

 © 2023 Data Skrive.
 All rights reserved.